🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 UpdraftPlus is a widely used backup plugin on the WordPress platform, with over 3 million websites globally using it.

-From the WordPress website Admin Dashboard, go to Plugins > Add New, search for „UpdraftPlus,“ install it, and activate the plugin.
+From the WordPress website Admin Dashboard, go to Plugins > Add New, search for „UpdraftPlus,“ install, and activate the plugin.

-After installation, you can see „UpdraftPlus“ in the left-hand menu of the Admin Dashboard.
-Click on it, then click the „Backup Now“ button, and the plugin will back up the website database and files to the server.
+After installation is complete, you can see „UpdraftPlus“ in the left-side menu of the Admin Dashboard.
+After entering, click the „Backup Now“ button, and the plugin will back up the website database and files to the server.

 Of course, you can also set whether to back up the database and files; simply check the boxes as needed.

-If you check the option to only allow manual deletion of this backup, then even after setting up automatic backup, this backup will not be deleted by the plugin; only you can manually delete it.
-When you make a major change or optimization to your website, you can manually back it up to prevent the plugin from automatically overwriting it.
+If you check "Only allow manual deletion of this backup," then after you set up automatic backup functionality, this backup will not be deleted by the plugin; only you can manually delete it.
+After making significant changes or optimizations to your website, you can manually back it up to prevent the plugin from automatically overwriting it.

-When your website encounters a problem one day and needs restoration, click the „Restore“ button next to the backup you want to restore in the backup list, and the website can be restored to its previous backed-up state with one click.
+When your website encounters a problem one day and needs restoration, click the „Restore“ button next to the backup you wish to restore in the backup list, and the website can be restored to its previously backed-up state with one click.

 The above describes the manual backup operation method.
-We can go to the „Settings“ tab to set up automatic backup, file backup schedule, and database backup schedule.
-Set the backup frequency and the number of backups to retain.
-Naiba suggests setting the number of file backups lower and the frequency less frequent, because website files are usually large, and backing them up consumes significant server resources and storage space.
-For the database, it„s recommended to retain more backups.
-You can set the backup frequency based on your website“s update rate, such as daily or weekly backups.
+We can enter the „Settings“ tab to set up automatic backup, file backup schedule, and database backup schedule.
+Set the backup frequency and then fill in the number of backups to retain.
+Naiba suggests setting the number of file backups lower, and the frequency doesn„t need to be too frequent, because website files are usually large, and backing them up consumes significant server resources and storage space.
+For the database, it“s recommended to retain more backups.
+You can set the backup frequency based on your website„s update rate, such as daily or weekly backups.

-In the remote storage section, you can choose to back up to Google Drive.
+In Remote Storage, you can choose to back up to Google Drive.
 Some other remote backup locations require the premium version.
-If you're willing to pay to enable other options, that's also possible.
+If you are willing to pay to enable other options, that's also possible.

 The storage space for free Google Drive users is also limited.
-If your website data grows large, it will definitely not be enough.
-In that case, you can consider upgrading Google Drive or manually backing up and downloading the backup to your local machine for safekeeping.
+If your website data grows large, it will definitely be insufficient.
+In that case, you can consider upgrading Google Drive, or manually back up and download the backup to your local machine for safekeeping.

 BackWPup – WordPress Backup & Restore Plugin (with usage tutorial)

 The new version of BackWPup has a cleaner interface.
-During the first installation, there is a setup wizard.
+Upon first installation, there is a setup wizard.
 You just need to configure the backup content, backup schedule, and storage location.
 For subsequent backups, simply click the „Backup Now“ button in the top right corner to perform a one-click backup.

-Click „Advanced settings“ next to the backup button in the upper right corner to modify the settings.
+Click „Advanced settings“ next to the backup button in the top right corner to modify the settings.

 The three blocks under Next Scheduled Backup correspond to files, database, and save location respectively.
 Clicking View settings below allows you to configure these backup items.
-Unfortunately, BackWPup's remote backup does not support Google Drive, only the free Dropbox.
-Free Dropbox users only have 2GB of space, so remote storage is only sufficient for database files; website files are definitely not enough for remote storage.
+Unfortunately, BackWPup's remote backup does not support Google Drive; it can only use the free Dropbox.
+Free Dropbox users only have 2GB of space, so remote storage is only sufficient for database files at most.
+Website files are definitely not enough for remote storage.
 If needed, pay to upgrade the storage space.

-A less convenient aspect is that with BackWPup, you must download the backup file to your local machine before you can upload and restore it via Restore Backup.
+A relatively inconvenient aspect is that with BackWPup, you must download the backup file to your local machine before you can restore it via Restore Backup upload.
 It cannot perform a one-click restore directly using backup files saved on the server like UpdraftPlus.

-All-in-One WP Migration and Backup (Manual Backup Recommended)
+All-in-One WP Migration and Backup (recommended for manual backup)

-All-in-One WP Migration and Backup is a Plugin commonly used by Naibabiji for backing up and migrating websites.
+All-in-One WP Migration and Backup is a plugin commonly used by Naiba for website backup and migration.
 Unfortunately, many of its advanced features are paid, and only basic backup and restore are free.

 All-in-One WP Migration and Backup packages the database and website files into a single .wpress file, making it more concise.

 Another drawback is the upload size limit for restoration.
-This can be bypassed by modifying server configuration or purchasing its premium extension.
-(Purchase Premium Extension for 9.9 yuan)
+This can be bypassed by modifying server configurations or purchasing its premium extension.
+(Purchase Premium Extension for 9.9 yuan

-This Plugin is particularly convenient for backing up and migrating websites because there is only one backup file.
-Install a blank WordPress site on the new server, then install All-in-One WP Migration and Backup and the premium extension, upload the backup file, and the site is restored.
-If you change the website Domain, it will automatically update the URLs to the latest ones during restoration, which is very convenient.
+This plugin is particularly convenient for website migration after backup because there is only one backup file.
+Install a blank WordPress site on a new server, then install All-in-One WP Migration and Backup along with the premium extension, upload the backup file, and the site is restored.
+If you change the website domain, it will automatically update the URLs to the latest during restoration, which is very convenient.

 Summary of WordPress Backup Plugins